 - Depository Library Council Meeting and Federal Depository Library Conference Proceedings

-- Regional depository library consultation and other training
+- Regional or individual depository library consultation and other training

 Feel free to reach out to GPO.
 We’re happy to be of assistance.